First-order sentences in random groups I: universal sentences: Bounding the length of short solutions

-Now observe that if a morphim $h:G_V\rightarrow \Gamma$ is free, then it must kill one of the $w_i(\bar{x})$, for $i\leq k$.
-A map that kills at least one of the $w_i$'s is called {\em free-like}.
-The advantage of free-like morphisms over free morphisms is that we can define them by the formula $\exists\bar{x}(w_1(\bar{x})=1\lor w_2(\bar{x})=1\lor\ldots\lor w_k(\bar{x})=1)$.
+Now observe that if a morphim $h:G_V\rightarrow \Gamma$ is free, then it must kill one of the $\bar w_i(\bar{x})$, for $i\leq k$.
+A map that kills at least one of the $\bar w_i$'s is called {\em free-like}.
+The advantage of free-like morphisms over free morphisms is that we can define them by the formula $\exists\bar{x}(\bar w_1(\bar{x})=1\lor \bar w_2(\bar{x})=1\lor\ldots\lor \bar w_k(\bar{x})=1)$.
 Like in the case of non-free morphisms a non-free-like morphism $h:G\rightarrow H$ is called short if $\abs{h}\leq \abs{h'}$, for any other non-free-like morphism $h':G\rightarrow H$.

-We recall that the random group of density $d<1/16$ at length $i$ satisfies $C'(1/8)$, so the hyperbolicity constant $\delta_i$ bounded by $i$ with probability $1$ (see \cite[Corollary 3]{Olli1}).
+We recall that a random group of density $d<1/16$ at length $i$ satisfies $C'(1/8)$, so the hyperbolicity constant $\delta_i$ is bounded by $i$ with probability $1$ (see \cite[Corollary 3]{Olli1}).

-\begin{remark} Given the axiomatization of the universal part of the theory of the free group (see Proposition \ref{UniversalAxioms}), it is enough, for our purposes, to prove that for any sequence of non-free like short morphisms $(h_i)_{i<\omega}:G_V\rightarrow \Gamma_i$ there exists a bound $K$ such that $|h_i|\leq Ki$.
-Nevertheless, we will show, once we have such result, how to generalize it to sequences of non-free morphisms.
-In particular, we can eliminate the use of the axiomatization. \end{remark}
+\begin{remark} It would be enough, for our purposes, to prove that for any sequence of non-free like short morphisms $(h_i)_{i<\omega}:G_V\rightarrow \Gamma_i$ there exists a bound $K$ such that $|h_i|\leq Ki$.
+Nevertheless, we will show, once we have such result, how to generalize it to sequences of non-free morphisms. \end{remark}